Freedom-class littoral combat ship

-In early September 2016, the first four vessels of the LCS program, the Freedom class ships Freedom and Fort Worth and two Independence class, were announced to be used as test ships rather than being deployed with the fleet.
+In early September 2016, the U.S. Navy announced that the first four vessels of the LCS program, the Freedom class ships Freedom and Fort Worth and two Independence class, would be used as test ships and would not be deployed with the fleet.
 In February 2020, the Navy announced that it plans to retire those same four ships.
-On 20 June 2020, the US Navy announced that all four would be taken out of commission in March 2021, and will be placed in inactive reserve.
+On 20 June 2020, the US Navy announced that all four would be taken out of commission in March 2021 and placed in inactive reserve.

 Planning and construction

 Planning for a class of small, multipurpose warships to operate in the littoral zone began in the early 2000s.
 The construction contract was awarded to Lockheed Martin's LCS team (Lockheed Martin, Gibbs & Cox, Marinette Marine, Bollinger Shipyards) in May 2004 for two vessels.
-These would then be compared to two ships built by Austal USA to determine which design would be taken up by the Navy for a production run of up to 55 ships.
+These would then be compared to two ships built by Austal USA to determine which design would be taken up by the Navy for a production run of up to fifty-five ships.

 On 15 April 2003, the Lockheed Martin LCS team unveiled their Sea Blade concept based on the hull form of the motor yacht Destriero.

 The keel of the lead ship Freedom was laid down in June 2005, by Marinette Marine in Marinette, Wisconsin.
 She was christened in September 2006, delivered to the Navy in September 2008, and commissioned that November.
 During INSURV trials, 2,600 discrepancies were discovered, including 21 considered high-priority.
 Not all of these were rectified before the ship entered service, as moving the ship away from Milwaukee before the winter freeze was considered a higher priority.

 Cost overruns during Freedom's construction combined with projected future overruns led the government to issue a "stop-work" in January 2007 and ultimately led to the cancellation of construction of LCS-3 (the second Freedom class ship) on 13 April 2007.
 This ship was later reordered.

 After much inconsistency on how testing and orders were to proceed, in November 2010, the Navy asked that Congress approve 10 each of the Freedom and Independence variants.